 At Belltown Power, we recognise a fundamental part of good project development is early consultation to ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of a project’s progress.

-You can still register as a local supplier, or request a call back from one of our team if you have a specific question or concern.
+You can still register as a local supplier, register for updates, or request a call back from one of our team if you have a specific question or concern.

 Belltown Power is committed to providing material benefit to the communities that host them.
 To ensure this happens we will use local supply chain where they are within 10% of the best quote tendered andmeet the project’s HSEQ requirements.

 There are a wide range of services and suppliers required to build and operate a wind farm including but not limited to

 materials suppliers and building merchants

 fuel providers and waste management and

 local hospitality providers and car hire

 To understand the full range of opportunities available please register on our supplier database and we will get in touch.